43081j/funky/README.md

 **funky.js** is a library used to add some funky effects and other transformations to webcam media using WebRTC and CSS filters (aka shaders).

+Currently, Firefox does *not* provide full support for the `filter` property whereas Chrome does.
+For this reason, the Negative and Sepia effects will not function correctly unless using Chrome.

 **TODO**

 * Add a 'doodle' effect allowing the user to draw on the video